-All our staff are aware of systems within school and these are explained to them as part of staff induction, which include our child protection policy; the employee code of conduct and the role of the DSL and Keeping Children Safe in Education 2022.
+All our staff are aware of systems and these are explained to them as part of staff induction, which include our child protection policy; the employee code of conduct and the role of the Designated Safeguarding Lead and Keeping Children Safe in Education 2023.

-Our school utilises an induction checklist when staff are inducted which includes the above, but also other policy and procedural information.
+We utilise an induction checklist when staff are inducted which includes the above but also other policy and procedural information.

-All our staff receive safeguarding and child protection training which is updated at least every three years.
-In addition to this training all staff members receive child protection and safeguarding updates when required but at least annually.
+All our staff receive safeguarding and child protection training which is updated annually.
+In addition, to this training all staff members receive child protection and safeguarding updates when required.